achiit/animations-flutter/animation1/README.md

 - We create an `AnimationController` named `_controller`.
 This controller manages our animation and ensures it runs smoothly.
 We pass in `vsync: this` to sync the animation with the widget's lifecycle.

 - Next, we define an `Animation<double>` named `_animation`.
 This defines the range of values our animation will go through.
-In our case, it goes from 0 to `2 * pi`, which represents a full circle in radians.
+In our case, it goes from 0 to `2 * pi` basically as controller has a value of 0 to 1, so we bind 0 to 0radians and 1 to 2pi radians, which represents a full circle in radians.

 - We use `_controller.repeat()` to make the animation repeat indefinitely, creating a continuous spinning effect.